What Are the Symptoms of Ringworm?

 When to Call Your Doctor

-If the ringworm is on your skin and with you’ve used an over-the-counter (OTC) antifungal medication for 2 weeks with no improvement, see your doctor.
+If the ringworm is on your skin and you’ve used an over-the-counter (OTC) antifungal medication for 2 weeks with no improvement, see your doctor.
 They can give you a prescription for something stronger.

 If it’s on your scalp, OTC treatments won’t work.
 Make an appointment so your doctor can give you a prescription medication that you can take by mouth.